100 Notable alumni of

 -

-Rade Šerbedžija is a Croatian actor, director and musician.
-He is known for his portrayals of imposing figures on both sides of the law.
-He was one of the best known Yugoslav actors in the 1970s and 1980s.
+Rade Šerbedžija is a Croatian and Yugoslav actor, director and musician.
+He is known for his portrayals of imposing figures on both sides of the law, and is considered one of the best known Yugoslav actors in the 1970s and 1980s.
 He is internationally known mainly for his role as Boris the Blade in Snatch (2000), his supporting roles in such Hollywood films as The Saint (1997), Eyes Wide Shut (1999), Mission: Impossible 2 (2000), X-Men: First Class (2011), Harry Potter and the Deathly Hallows: Part 1 (2010), and Taken 2 (2012); and for his recurring role as former Soviet Army General Dmitri Gredenko in Season 6 of TV action series 24.

 -